Friedrich-M/Friedrich-M/README.md

 ---

 ### :man_technologist: About Me :
+I love and feel passionate about Computer Vision and Robotics

+I mainly use GitHub to manage my private repositories (typically course projects)

-I am an undergraduate in Zhejiang University.
+- :telescope: I am currently a undergraduate in Zhejiang University.

-- :telescope: Working on Computer Vision Research.

-- :mailbox: How to reach me: moulz@zju.edu.cn
+- :mailbox: How to reach me: moulz@zju.edu.cn.

+I may not be a talented researcher & coder (yet), but I can certainly be a good friend of yours.

 ---